 \subsection{Case Study}

-We also conduct a case study including an example from commit message generation with the generation results from different models to intuitively demonstrate the effectiveness of \tool and it is shown in Figure~\ref{fig:case_study_one}.
-More examples of different models for these commit-related generation tasks can be found in Appendix.
+We also conduct a case study including an example from commit message generation with the generated results from different models to intuitively demonstrate the effectiveness of \tool.
+It is shown in Figure~\ref{fig:case_study_one} and more examples of different models for these commit-related generation tasks can be found in Appendix~\ref{sec:more-case-study}.
 From the changed code in this example, we find that this commit is to add a package namely ``xray.backends''.
-Its commit message (i.e., ``Add xray.backends to setup.py'') further confirms this.
+Its commit message (i.e., ground-truth) ``Add xray.backends to setup.py'' further confirms it.
 The results produced by UniXcoder and Incr-PLBART are better than other baselines.
 However, both models fail to generate the accurate package name (i.e., ``xray.backends'').
-In contrast, \tool produces the same output with the ground-truth and the package name is accurately generated.
-We attribute the improvement to the designed graph-guided token masking pre-training task, which helps the model capture the critical semantic information in a commit.
+In contrast, \tool generates the accurate package name and the generated output is the same as the ground-truth.
+We attribute to the designed graph-guided token masking pre-training task, which helps the model capture the critical semantic information in a commit.